Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Cold clammy sweat, low blood pressure.

-All symptoms of food poisoning
+All the symptoms of food poisoning

-In some cases, the clinic develops very quickly, and all the symptoms of food poisoning develop within 1-2 hours, while the patient's condition worsens, and he needs urgent treatment.
+In some cases, the clinic develops very quickly, and all the symptoms of food poisoning develop within 1 - 2 hours, while the patient’s condition worsens and he needs urgent treatment.

-May also happen:
+It may also happen:

 Visual impairment (diplopia or complete loss);